 - Panamik: It has hot water springs and a sacred Yarab Tso lake nearby the entrance of the village.
 Personally speaking, can be skipped.

 Travel Tip: If you have three days in hand, Turtuk is a MUST VISIT place in Nubra Valley.

 Q17.
 What are the places to see in Pangong Tso?

 The journey from Leh to Pangong Tso is about 170 KMs where you travel over Chang La pass to reach Lukung or Spangmik, the villages beside the beautiful Pangong Tso.

 There isn’t anything to see in Pangong Tso rather the lake itself.
 If you have time, you can visit Harong Wetlands that offer some scenic beauty or travel on the desolated route of Spangmik – Man – Merak – Chushul along the shores of Pangong Tso lake.

 When you travel to Pangong Tso from Leh, you can also cover some of the monasteries that fall on the way like Hemis, Thiksey, Shey Palace and Stakna.

 Q18.
 What are places to see in Tso Moriri?

-Tso Moriri lake is about 240 KMs from Leh and it takes two days to visit Tso Moriri from Leh.
-Tso Moriri itself is one of the sightseeing places in Ladakh and journey to this pristine, sometimes neglected lake, offers some magnificent views.
+Tso Moriri lake is about 240 KMs from Leh, and it takes two days to visit Tso Moriri from Leh.
+Tso Moriri itself is one of the sightseeing places in Ladakh, and the journey to this pristine, sometimes neglected lake, offers some magnificent views.
 I always prefer it over Pangong Tso Lake, its bigger counterpart 🙂 🙂

 When you plan to visit Tso Moriri, you should not miss spending some time at Tso Kiagar.
 It comes on the way to Tso Moriri from Sumdo after crossing Chumathang.